christianbanez/Foreshift/README.md

 Foreshift is a Django Web Application that integrates a Machine Learning specifically MARS Algorithm.
 It predicts if the student who answers the survey has a risk to shift or not base from the features or factors on the survey questionnaire from the Web Application.
-It also includes machine learning training code for training and testing our dataset
+It also includes machine learning training code for training and testing our dataset.

 ## Getting Started